-Technology has always been the key driver in the evolution of supply chain management.
+Technology is a key driver in the evolution of supply chain management.

 Customers are becoming more interested in a company’s processes.
-As a result, companies have to become more transparent and honest with their customers.
+As a result, companies must become more transparent and honest with their customers.
 This is beckoning in a new type of supply chain: the digital chain or Supply Chain 4.0.

 McKinsey defines Supply Chain 4.0 as “the application of the Internet of Things, the use of advanced robotics and the application of advanced analytics of big data in supply chain management.”
 Essentially, this means getting machines and programs to do what humans previously have: from manufacturing, to transferal of data, to basic problem-solving.